themcrgames100/techbrittishonytssoftwarelisting/README.md

-# techbrittishonytssoftwarelisting
+# TechBrittish's Software Listing

-A GitHub page that Tech owns and hosts his software here
+A place where the software is held and kept